spdk/spdk/test/lvol/test_plan.md

 Call resize_lvol_bdev with correct logical_volumes name and new size.
 Steps:
 - create a malloc bdev
-- construct_lvol_store on created malloc bdev
+- construct_lvol_store on created malloc bdev and cluster size is equal 1048576 bytes (1MB)
 - check correct uuid values in response get_lvol_stores command
 - construct_lvol_bdev on correct lvs_uuid and size is
   equal to one quarter of size malloc bdev